ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ### **Does {{site.data.keyword.DR_full_notm}} High Availability (HA)?**

 Yes.
-High availability is supported through the PowerHA AIX for PowerVS plan, which provides native HA capabilities for AIX workloads.
+High availability is supported through the HA Automation for PowerVS plan, which provides native HA capabilities for AIX workloads.

 ### **What monitoring tools are available?**
 {: #monitor}